Giving to Penn Vet

 Class gifts bring together classmates for a central purpose and provide funds to an area that is special to them.
 Alumni celebrating milestone reunions are encouraged to make a gift with their class to a specific cause determined by each individual year.

-Send your check and this form, made payable to the “Trustees of the University of Pennsylvania”, to:
+Send your check, made payable to the “Trustees of the University of Pennsylvania”, to:

 Office of Institutional Advancement